Open Access, Pure, Edinburgh Research Explorer and Researchfish

-Plan S requires that, from 2021, scientific publications that result from research funded by public grants must be published in compliant Open Access journals or platforms.
+Plan S requires that scientific publications resulting from research funded by public grants must be published in compliant Open Access journals or platforms.
 This poses a challenge for the publishing companies and their journals who currently charge publication fees to publish in their journals (including Open Access fees ranging from £1600-£3000), and subscription fees – essentially charging twice or ‘double-dipping’.
 Plan S has been devised to counter this practice.

 Glossary including what exactly are Gold and Green Routes?